arigo/vr-sketch-3/Documents/README.txt

     python ..\Python\vrconv.py  INPUTFILE  OUTPUTFILE

 to convert between a .vrsketch and a .skp (SketchUp) file.
 Note that many features in the .skp file are lost in this conversion.
-Careful, the OUTPUTFILE is silently overwritten.
+If OUTPUTFILE already exists, the old version is first renamed to ``OUTPUTFILE~``.